-Natural rearing of a puppy starts with making sure the mother of the puppy has an exemplary diet before conception, during pregnancy, and while nursing.
-This will ensure a good whelping (birth) experience, healthy puppies, and a good foundation for the puppies to grow into strong, healthy, happy dogs.
+Natural puppy rearing starts with making sure their mother has an exemplary diet before conception, during pregnancy, and while nursing.
+This will ensure a good whelping (birth) experience, healthy puppies, and a good foundation for growing into strong, healthy, happy dogs.

 Our mothers nurse their puppies until they decide to wean them themselves.
 This is often by 7-9 weeks.
 However, when the mother begins signaling behaviors of weaning, then we begin to supplement with goat’s milk, but only following nursing sessions.
-Eventually, around the seventh week we start the puppies on a high-quality holistic kibble.
+Eventually, around the seventh week we start the puppies on a mixture of goats milk and raw beef, and a high-quality, holistic kibble.
 We use kinesiology, as instructed by Wendy Volhard and Kerry Brown, D.V.M., in their book Holistic Guide for a Healthy Dog, to choose the appropriate food for each individual litter.

 For more information on natural rearing, we recommend an article called A complete Guide to Raising A Puppy Naturally by Dr. Peter Dobias, DVM.